shengyanli1982/law/README.md

 <div align="center">
 	<h1>LAW</h1>
+	<p>A lightweight elevate I/O with Asynchronous io.Writer<p>
+	<p>Boost performance and efficiency effortlessly for logging, streaming, and more.</p>
 	<img src="assets/logo.png" alt="logo" width="300px">
-    <h4>A lightweight log asynchronous writer</h4>

 </div>

 # Introduction

 **Log Asynchronous Writer** is a lightweight log asynchronous writer.
 It is designed to be used in high concurrency scenarios, such as HTTP servers, gRPC servers, etc.

-`LAW` has `double buffer` design which means that it can write data to the `deque` asynchronously, and then flush the bufferIO to the `io.Writer` when the buffer is full.
+`LAW` has `double buffer` design which means that it can write data to the `deque` asynchronously, and then flush the buffer to the `io.Writer` when the buffer writer is full.
 Split the write action and data writing, which design can greatly improve the performance of the writer and reduce the pressure on the `io.Writer`.

 `LAW` is very simple, it only has two APIs: `Write` and `Stop`. `Write` is used to write log data to the buffer, and `Stop` is used to stop the writer.